 Greenway (& West University)

 Cavo sources its beans from its very own Cleo Roasting Co., transforming them into drip, cold brew, espresso, and halogen siphoned delights.
 Couple your drinks with Cream Cheese Pound Cake, Breakfast Tacos, and Brownies a la Node; or go for lattes hit with things like oat milk and housemade bourbon cajeta syrup as you make yourself at home at your makeshift office for the day.

-Need a quiet place to get that screenplay done/started?
-Hit this Latin American-style coffee house, tucked inside a charming house off Lower Westheimer.
-It’s gained fans thanks to its flawless café cubanos, café con leches, and an horchata iced latte that’s pretty much a necessity to survive the Houston summer.
-With a focus on beans sourced right from Mexico and Central and South America, the crew keeps things local by featuring a new local roaster every two months (and they also serve Katz Coffee on the regular).
-Fuel your latest project with a cortadito and an empanada, and daydream about a place way more relaxing than Houston when you need a break.
+Need a quiet place to get that screenplay done/finally started?
+Hit this Latin American-style coffee shop, tucked inside a charming house off Lower Westheimer.
+It’s garnered a loyal following thanks to flawless Café Cubanos, Café con Leches, and a Horchata Iced Latte that’s pretty much a requirement for surviving brutal Houston summers.
+With a focus on beans sourced directly right from Mexico, Central, and South America, the crew keeps things local by featuring a new area roaster every two months (and they also serve Katz Coffee on the regular).
+Fuel your latest project with a Cortadito and an Empanada, and daydream about a place way more relaxing than H-town when you need a break.